-- 2.3.1 Before commencing any runway inspection, permission must be obtained from air traffic control.
-On entering the runway a positive entry call, e.g. "checker entering for inspection". must be made on leaving the runway, air traffic control must be advised when the inspection vehicle is clear of the runway strip.
-Most inspections are carried out on an ON/OFF basis (i.e. where the inspection vehicle may be required to enter or leave the runway at short notice).
-The above calls must be made on each occasion that the inspection vehicle enters the runway. - 2.3.2 It is essential to maintain a listening watch on the appropriate R/T channel during any runway inspection. - 2.3.3 If, during an ON/OFF inspection, air traffic control requests the inspection team to clear the runway, the vehicle must move outside the runway strip before advising air traffic control that they are clear.
+2.3.1 Before commencing any runway inspection, permission must be obtained from Air Traffic Control (ATC).
+Upon entering the runway, a positive entry call (e.g., "Checker entering for inspection") must be made.
+When vacating the runway, ATC must be informed once the inspection vehicle is clear of the runway strip.

+Most inspections are conducted on an ON/OFF basis (i.e., the inspection vehicle may be required to enter or exit the runway at short notice).
+The aforementioned calls must be made each time the inspection vehicle enters the runway.

+- 2.3.2 It is essential to maintain a listening watch on the appropriate R/T channel during any runway inspection. - 2.3.3 If, during an ON/OFF inspection, air traffic control requests the inspection team to clear the runway, the vehicle must move outside the runway strip before advising air traffic control that they are clear.
 They must then remain outside the runway strip while awaiting re-entry instructions.
 Note: Inspectors should never clear a runway by entering an ILS critical sensitive area. - 2.3.4 Clearance must be obtained before crossing any runway. - 2.3.5 All runway inspections are carried out in the direction opposite to that being used for landing or taking off, primarily for safety reasons.
 In the case of the first- light runway inspection involving two runs in the same direction, the "back-tracking" must be done outside the runway strip and can be utilized in inspecting the runway from a distance or the taxiways adjacent to the runway in question - 2.3.6 On final completion of a runway inspection the team should advise air traffic control of the fact and report the state of the runway. - 2.3.7 The times of commencement and completion of the inspection must be noted and included in the Record of Inspection Log.